modular analog synthesizer for electronic music

 Mounting Hardware

-We use #6 x 1/2" black sheet metal screws to mount modules to wooden walnut studio cabinets or portable wood cabinets.
-We use #6-32 x 1/2" black machine screws to mount modules to rack frames.
+We use #6 x 1/2" black wood screws to mount modules to wooden walnut studio cabinets and portable wood cabinets.
+We use #6-32 x 1/2" black machine screws to mount modules to rack frames and Box cabinets.
+See our Parts page for these screws.

 Panel Graphics

-Font used for Module Part Number: Arial 10pt all-caps
+Font for Module Part Number: Arial 10pt all-caps

-Font used for Module Title: Arial Bold 12pt All-caps
+Font for Module Title: Arial Bold 12pt All-caps

-Font used for Control and Jack Titles: Arial 10pt All-caps
+Font for Control and Jack Titles: Arial 10pt All-caps

 Power Supplies